N02870941/mazes/pages/intuition.md

 <p align="center">
   <img src="img/png/weighted-unweighted.png"><br>
+  <i>Comparison between a weighted and unweighted graph</i>
 </p>

-A weighted graph is a graph who's edges have a specified **weight** or **cost** associated with connecting two vertices.
+A weighted graph is a graph where the edges have a specified **weight** or **cost** associated with connecting two vertices.
 For example, if we represent a country as a graph where vertices are cities and edges are roads, the weight of an edge might be the distance between two cities.

 <p align="center">
   <img src="img/png/directed-undirected.png"><br>
+  <i>Comparison between a directed and undirected graph</i>
 </p>

 A directed graph is a graph where an edge `e`  from vertex `u` to `v` is not equal to an edge `f` from `v` to `u`.
 In other words, edges are directional.
 For example, in our graph that represents a country we may have an edge (road) from New York to Chicago with weight 200 miles.
-But, we have a **different** edge going from Chicago to New York that is 250 miles because the return route may require taking a different road.
+But, we have a **different** edge going from Chicago to New York that is 250 miles because the return route may require taking a different physical road.

 <p align="center">
   <img src="img/png/undirected-weighted.png"><br>